Nshiime Child and Family Centre

 Children are given the opportunity to explore and learn from their environment (indoor and outdoor).
 These opportunities help foster co-learning between the children and the staff.
 Every room creates a learning environment where each child will be stimulated to learn and be successful.
 Staff are ready to adapt activities to meet the needs of all our children.
 We encourage each child to be independent and help them develop confidence by being supportive, providing tools or tricks, and having the children help each other.

-Nshiime Daycare Centre documents and captures children’s progress through pictures and videos.
+Nshiime Child and Family Centre documents and captures children’s progress through pictures and videos.
 We use an online program called Hi Mama in order to share these and other information with parents and to document children’s achievements.